 General R-values for oriented strand board (OSB) are listed below:

-• 3/8” OSB R-Value = 0.45
+- 3/8” OSB R-Value = 0.45

-• 7/16” OSB R-Value = 0.51
+- 7/16” OSB R-Value = 0.51

-• 1/2″ OSB R-Value = 0.74
+- 1/2″ OSB R-Value = 0.74

-• 3/4″ OSB R-Value = 0.91
+- 3/4″ OSB R-Value = 0.91

-R Value of Plywood vs. Sheetrock
+R-Value of Plywood vs. Sheetrock

 The R-value of plywood, insulation, sheetrock, siding, and even paint can go into a total R-value calculation for a single wall.
-The simplest way to determine a wall’s R value is to add up the R-values for each of its components.
+The simplest way to determine a wall’s R-value is to add up the R-values for each of its components.
 For example, a wall with sheathing, siding, drywall, and 3-1/2” R-11 fiberglass insulation probably has an R-value of approximately 14.

 Different building materials have different R values.
-Concrete, glass, sheetrock, various types of insulation, OSB, plywood, and siding are often factored in when calculating R value of a house.
+Concrete, glass, sheetrock, various types of insulation, OSB, plywood, and siding are often factored in when calculating the R-value of a house.
 Additional considerations include air infiltration and air escape.
 While it is possible to get a general idea of your home’s R-value, you may want to consider an energy audit that takes all points of conductive, convective, and radiant heat transfer into consideration.

 Most of us never worry about calculating R values for an entire structure.
 In the real world, R-values for plywood and other building materials make it easier to make energy-efficient choices, i.e. R13 insulation vs. R19 insulation.

-Some materials lose R value with age, compression, moisture accumulation, and other variables.
+Some materials lose R-value with age, compression, moisture accumulation, and other variables.
 If your home is older and the insulation is old, your R-value calculations may be inaccurate, and you may find that new insulation increases energy efficiency.